top of page

 • Hot Mirror - for normal colour photography (this is not the same as a UV/IR cut filter, see below*)

 The Red filter (590nm) can be bought for reasonable prices (budget brand or second hand).
-The Hot mirror and IR filters have cheaper Chinese alternatives, but to my knowledge there is no budget version of the IR Chrome filter.
+The Hot mirror and IR filters have cheaper Chinese alternatives and there is an alternative to the IR Chrome filter from TrueColorInfrared.
 Reducing the filters you need to just a handful can save a lot of money.
 This takes careful consideration based on the lenses you intend to use, so I made a separate page for that HERE.

 THE 'HOT MIRROR'

-One of the best things about a full spectrum mirrorless camera is that it can be used for visible light photography with very little difference to normal camera.
+One of the best things about a full spectrum mirrorless camera is that it can be used for visible light photography with only a slight impact on the colour accuracy (although they may need more tweaking in post (auto WB was less reliable on the A7, although it was fine on the RX1 so YMMV).
 This means you only need a single camera to shoot any wavelength and there are very few limitations or down sides.
-All you will need is a hot mirror.
+All you will need is a hot mirror, although you might need to be careful with most 'UV/IR Cut' filters since they tend to reflect light rather than absorb it and the difference can be quite noticeable...

 comparing a UV/IR Cut & Hot Mirror filter to emulate visible light

 The above hot mirror was bought from Kolari Vision.
 I suspect this is a rebranded Schott BG38 filter, but I can't confirm that.
 Neither of which are cheap anyway.
 I have recently discovered the Chinese QB21 filter, which provides indistinguishable results for a fraction of the cost.
-The only down side to that is that I could not find them in every size that I wanted.
+The only down side to that is that I could not find them in every size that I wanted, but that might change over time.

 IR CHROME - FILTER